TimDaub/blockchain-training/README.md

 `initialSupply` value.
 As a first parameter we're passing the artifact of the contract itself.

-We'd like to give the person initializing the contract all the initialSupply coins.
-Remember, `balanceOf` maps an `address` to a `uint`.
+We'd like to give the person initializing the contract all the `initialSupply` coins.
+Remember, `balanceOf` maps an `address` to a `uint256`.
 It happens to be that `msg.sender` is an `address` and `initialSupply` an `uint256`.
 To do this, we need to set the `balanceOf` of the caller (`msg.sender`) to `initialSupply`.
 Implement this in the `constructor` method.
 Test your code again by executing